Trump administration asks Supreme Court to invalidate Obamacare - KEYT | KCOY

 And it would reverse several moves made by the Trump administration to weaken the law, including restoring funds for marketing and enrollment assistance during Obamacare’s annual sign-up period.

-The move in the House, led by Speaker Nancy Pelosi, seeks to draw a sharp contrast between the parties on health care, an issue that’s become even more pressing amid the coronavirus pandemic.
+The move in the House, led by Pelosi, seeks to draw a sharp contrast between the parties on health care, an issue that’s become even more pressing amid the coronavirus pandemic.

 “It was wrong anytime,” the California Democrat said of the administration’s stance.
 “Now, it’s beyond stupid.”

-Note: This story has been updated with reaction from House Speaker Nancy Pelosi.